 The University of Belgrade is the oldest university in Serbia, founded back in 1808.
 Today, it is a research-intensive university, and one of the largest and globally best ranked universities in the SEE and Mediterranean region.

 Founded in 1811, the University of Oslo (UiO) is Norway’s leading university and consistently ranked in the top 1% of the world’s universities.
 UiO has a strong focus on interdisciplinary research, particularly in the university’s strategic initiatives on life sciences, energy and the Nordic model.

-Aarhus University was founded in 1928 and today, it is a globally oriented, academically diverse and research-intensive institution with four faculties: Arts, Aarhus BSS, Health and Science and Technology.
+Aarhus University was founded in 1928 and today, it is a globally oriented, academically diverse and research-intensive institution with five faculties: Arts, Aarhus BSS, Health, Technical Sciences and Natural Sciences.